cudmore/triggercamera/docs/docs/index.md

 ## Choosing the triggers

 There are two different trigger options.
-These are set in the [config.ini][config.ini] file using `useTwoTriggerPins: 1`
+These are set in the [config.ini][config.ini] file using `useTwoTriggerPins`

  - Two trigger pins, one for triggering start/stop of video and a second for triggering frames.
 This is the preferred triggering system.
 This is used to interface with a [Bruker][bruker] microscope.
  - One trigger pin for both trigger and frames.
 This is used to interface with a microscope running [ScanImage][scanimage] software.